arifazman03/Project-Web-App/README.md

 ## 6.4 Appointment Scheduling Page
 ### 1. Undefined Variables Due to Typos
 Typos in route names ($appointment to $appointments) lead to undefined variable errors.
+**Solution:** Double-check variable names to ensure consistency throughout the code.

 ## 6.5 Billing and Invoice Page